satellite-image-deep-learning/techniques/README.md

 * Example catalogue at https://landsat-stac.s3.amazonaws.com/catalog.json
 * Chat https://gitter.im/SpatioTemporal-Asset-Catalog/Lobby
 * Several useful repos on https://github.com/sat-utils
+* [Intake-STAC](https://github.com/intake/intake-stac) -> Intake-STAC provides an opinionated way for users to load Assets from STAC catalogs into the scientific Python ecosystem.
+It uses the intake-xarray plugin and supports several file formats including GeoTIFF, netCDF, GRIB, and OpenDAP.

 # State of the art
 What are companies doing?